About the Foundation

 Medical Program Director

-Diana Shineman, PhD, is a cell and molecular biologist with over a decade of experience in the nonprofit sector leading medical research programs.
+Diana Shineman, PhD, is a cell and molecular biologist with over fifteen years’ experience in the nonprofit sector leading medical research programs.
 Prior to joining the Carol and Gene Ludwig Family Foundation, Diana was the Vice President of Research and Medical Programs at the Tourette Association of America (TAA) where she supervised a team to increase awareness, promote public health efforts, support research, and improve medical care for those affected by Tourette Syndrome and related disorders.
 Prior to TAA, Diana spent nine years at the Alzheimer’s Drug Discovery Foundation where she directed the Foundation’s drug discovery and development grant programs and led strategic initiatives with foundation, government and industry partners.

-Diana earned a Ph.D. in Cell and Molecular Biology from the University of Pennsylvania in the Center for Neurodegenerative Disease Research and a B.A. in Biology from Cornell University where she was named a Howard Hughes Research Scholar.
+Diana earned a Ph.D. in Cell and Molecular Biology from the University of Pennsylvania in the Center for Neurodegenerative Disease Research and a B.A. in Biology from Cornell University, where she was named a Howard Hughes Research Scholar.
 Diana has also authored numerous articles and peer-reviewed publications.